top of page

 Understanding Your Insurance Responsibilities

 When a homeowner faces water damage—whether from a burst pipe, a leaky roof, or a flooded crawl space—one of the first concerns is how to address the issue quickly and effectively.
 While homeowner’s insurance can help cover repair costs, it typically includes clauses requiring prompt action to mitigate further damage.
-Fulfilling this responsibility is critical to protecting your property and ensuring insurance coverage remains intact.
+Fulfilling this responsibility is crucial to protecting your property and ensuring that your insurance coverage remains intact.
+Homeowners in Frisco, Plano, Prosper, McKinney, and the surrounding North Dallas suburbs must act fast to prevent further loss and protect their insurance claim.

 What Does “Mitigation” Mean in Your Policy?